 Another large park in the neighborhood is Plaster Creek Family Park where you can also find Plaster Creek which runs through many Grand Rapids neighborhoods.
 The Native American term for Plaster Creek is Ken-O-Sha which means “water of the wall-eyed pike” and gives a great history to the name of this creek.
 The size of this park allows it to offer amenities like a baseball diamond, a playground, and picnic tables for residents to use.

 The two smaller parks in the Garfield Park neighborhood are Dickinson Buffer Park and South Field.
 Each of these parks is small but still provide a great outdoor area for residents to enjoy a natural setting.
 Dickinson Buffer Park is classified as a mini-park in the Garfield Park neighborhood which means it less than one-acre in size.

 BEST OF GARFIELD PARK

 One of the best places to find a yummy breakfast in the neighborhood is Real Food Cafe located on the east side of the neighborhood.
 This locally owned and operated restaurant features delicious food made with quality and fresh ingredients in a welcoming atmosphere.
 Keep an eye out for their daily specials and not only do they have delicious breakfast food but their lunch is just as good!

-JB’s Pizza Parlor also located near Real Food Cafe and Icon Coffee is a family owned restaurant established in 1998 by five daughters and their parents.
+JB’s Pizza Parlor also located near Real Food Cafe is a family owned restaurant established in 1998 by five daughters and their parents.
 In hopes of bringing gourmet pizza to the neighborhood, they offer more than just great pizza.
 They offer subs and salads along with their pizza, which can all be delivered or you can dine in.
 Check out their website for coupons before you order, you might be able to save a few bucks on your order.